Quickstart

 Section titled “Where to next”You have a running actor.
 From here the docs branch out depending on what you want to do:

-- Distribute across machines: see the Cluster overview and Sharding overview — the same code you wrote above can run across N nodes with a few extra lines of configuration.
+Distribute across machines: see the Cluster overview and Sharding overview — the same code you wrote above can run across N nodes with a single extra line.

 If you want to see the framework’s whole surface area at once, the chat sample is the most-comprehensive end-to-end demonstration — it uses sharding, persistence, distributed pubsub, distributed data, cluster singleton, HTTP routing, six interchangeable frontends, the lot.